mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ##### Extension to cross-validation {#confidence-interval-logocv}

 When using cross-validation, the accuracy is calculated for each fold, and the confidence interval can be constructed similarly as in a normal train-test suite.
-While K-fold cross validation suites typically have balanced groups of samples, in \ac{LOGO CV} scenarios the number of test samples within each fold might vary from fold to fold.
+While K-fold cross-validation suites typically have balanced groups of samples, in \ac{LOGO CV} scenarios the number of test samples within each fold might vary from fold to fold.
 In this case, the accuracy for each run is calculated as a weighted average of the accuracies across all folds:

 $$
 p_\text{run} = \frac{\sum_{j=1}^{f} n_j \cdot p_j }{\sum_{j=1}^{f} n_j}